-When asked to reprise his role of the film, Anthony Heald wasn't sure if he'd be able to.
-Tim Roth became a candidate for a younger Dr. Chilton and negotiations began.
+When asked to reprise his role of the film, Anthony Heald was not sure if he would be able to.
+Tim Roth became a candidate for a younger Dr. Chilton, and negotiations began.
 At the last second, Heald became available.
 Interestingly enough, Roth was also considered as a possible replacement for Anthony Hopkins in Hannibal (2001), had Hopkins declined.

 In William Blake's "Great Red Dragon" series of paintings, there are two with very similar names.
 The novel "Red Dragon," by Thomas Harris, uses the title of one painting ("The Great Red Dragon and the Woman Clothed with the Sun"), but in describing the image, gives a description of another ("The Great Red Dragon and the Woman Clothed in the Sun").
 Due to the muddled reference, the first adaptation of the the novel, Manhunter (1986) (dir: Michael Mann), Francis Dolarhyde is obsessed with the painting that Harris cites by name, while this film features the painting as described by Harris, which is a back view of the dragon with his tail wrapped around the woman.